 Pearls are gems that are formed in the shells of bivalve mollusk-like oysters.
 They are a common feature of many necklaces, but you rarely see them on watches.
 That doesn’t mean you can’t find them, so long as you don’t mind doing a little extra searching.

 This sterling silver and pearl watch band by Hermosa is a cute gift for any Gemini woman in your life.
-The pearls are cubic zirconia, but that’s to be expected as this is purely a fashion watch.
-It would make for a charming accessory to any formal dress.
+The pearls are cubic zirconia, but that’s to be expected as this is purely a fashion watch, and it would make for a charming accessory to any formal dress.

 If you’re looking for something a little less flashy, there is the Bulova Marine Star Bracelet with a black mother of pearl dial.
-Though the hours are marked by 12 diamonds, this is a subdued, all-black timepiece with Japanese quartz movement.
+Though 12 diamonds mark the hours, this is a subdued, all-black timepiece with Japanese quartz movement.
 Water resistant up to 100 meters, you can even wear this watch while swimming (but not while pearl diving).

 Cancer – June 21-July 22: Ruby